CSCfi/rems-copy/README.md

 # REMS Copy
-This tool can be used to copy licenses, forms, resources, workflows and catalogue items from one [REMS](https://github.com/cscfi/rems) environment to another.
+This tool can be used to copy licenses, forms, resources, workflows, catalogue items and categories from one [REMS](https://github.com/cscfi/rems) environment to another.

 ## Installation
 ```